Skiing and Snowboarding in Romania 2024-2025

 Făgăraș Mountains

-For experienced skiers and thrill-seekers, Făgăraș Mountains offer some of the most challenging terrain in Romania.
+For experienced skiers and thrill-seekers, the Făgăraș Mountains offer some of the most challenging terrain in Romania.
 The slopes at Bâlea Lac in the Făgăraș range are known for their deep powder and off-piste skiing, making this area perfect for advanced skiers and snowboarders.
 The resort is accessible only by cable car, adding an element of adventure to your trip.
 The high altitude ensures a longer season, running from late November to late April.

 Expenses

 The cost of a day pass at Bâlea Lac is around €25.
 Limited rental options are available, so it’s advisable to bring your own gear or rent from nearby towns.
-Făgăraș also offers the opportunity for ice climbing and winter mountaineering, making it a top destination for adventurous winter sports enthusiasts.
+The Făgăraș also offers the opportunity for ice climbing and winter mountaineering, making it a top destination for adventurous winter sports enthusiasts.

 Romania’s ski resorts offer a diverse and exciting range of options, including adrenaline-pumping off-piste runs.
 With its affordable prices, stunning landscapes, and charming mountain villages, Romania is an ideal winter destination for those looking to experience something unique and affordable.